• Skip to primary navigation

 • Having an honest conversation about their suicidal thoughts and what triggers them

-• Securing or removing any items that could contribute to suicide attempts
+• Securing or removing any items that could contribute to a suicide attempt

 • Checking in regularly to show they’re not alone and that you’re available to help